 Range Top / High Gamma Strike : The strike with the largest dealer position in Gamma terms.
 This indicates a level which could act as a “pin” or “wall” or “floor” for the S&P 500 based on options market maker flows.
 See the backtest here.

 Put Floor: The first put support zone based on our analysis of open interest.
-Large put positions concentrated at a specific strike could form “pins” that hold the market.
+Large put positions concentrated at a specific strike could form as “pivots” that hold the market.
+The theory is that as these large put positions are closed, dealers (who are short these puts, hedged with short futures) buy back short futures positions, possibly causing the market to head higher.